 - If the symptoms reappear, it means your baby is reacting to that particular food.
 Refrain from eating it.

-- If you need to make changes to what you eat, consult a nutritionist to help you maintain a balanced diet.
+- If you need to make changes to what you eat, consult a nutritionist.
+She can advise you.

 If there is no real improvement after you eliminate the food, it’s best to consult a doctor.